-Restricted Cash: Restricted cash represents amounts designated for uses other than current operations and includes \$10 million of collateral for the Letter of Credit Facility with US Bank National Association, and \$15 million related to cash collateral for other corporate purposes at March 31, 2014.
+Restricted Cash: Restricted cash represents amounts designated for uses other than current operations and includes \$10 million of collateral for the Letter of Credit Facility with US Bank National Association, and \$2 million related to cash collateral for other corporate purposes at June 30, 2014.

-Recent Accounting Pronouncements: In April 2014, the Financial Accounting Standards Board issued ASU No. 2014-8,

-"Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity".
+Recent Accounting Pronouncements: In April 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-8, "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity".
 This ASU changes the requirements for reporting discontinued operations to disposals of components of an entity that represent strategic shifts that have a major effect on an entity's operations and financial results.
 The standard also expands the disclosures for discontinued operations and requires new disclosures related to individually material disposals that do not qualify for discontinued operations reporting.
 The guidance is effective for interim and annual periods beginning after December 15, 2014, and should be applied prospectively.
 Early adoption is permitted.
-The Company is currently evaluating the impact of adoption on our consolidated financial statements.
+The Company is currently evaluating the impact of adoption of this ASU on its consolidated financial statements and did not early adopt this standard for purposes of the discontinued operations disclosed in Note 2.